Why Do A Permaculture Design Course?

 What is Permaculture Anyhow?

 Permaculture is a way of designing your life so that very little of your effort is wasted.
 By designing your lifestyle, you become healthier, less wasteful, more connected, and productive.
 It is the design that makes Permaculture different way to sustain humanity.
 By using permaculture design we can make more efficient societies, workplaces and preserve the beautiful natural resources we have left.

 How will a Permaculture design course (PDC) help me ?

 If your planning to run a business related to permaculture a PDC can help you be more professional.
 In general, a Permaculture design course will help you design a better lifestyle for yourself and family.

 One of our fundamental principles is to start small and build on this success.
 By living a better lifestyle we can then implement the basic permaculture principles, ethics and understanding of natural systems in bigger and more complex projects.

 Our framework follows the original guidelines set by the Permaculture Australia way back when we started in 1993.
-It was assessed and approved by Bill Mollison as it teaches the curriculum set by him and additional material following teaching of permaculture educators such as David Holmgren and technological developments of recent times.
-Our course notes are updated regularly.
+The curriculumn was assessed and approved by the late Bill Mollison.
+It follows the curriculum in the Permaculture Designers Handbook.
+But it also provides additional material as developed by David Holmgren and others.
+And the course has evolved in keeping with technological developments of our times.
+We regular update course material.

-Our permaculture course is different from a TAFE qualification as it is closer to the original concepts and framework for develped for permaculture training.
+Our permaculture course is different from a TAFE qualification as it is closer to the original concepts and framework for developed for permaculture training.